In Search for an Optimal Authenticated Byzantine Agreement: Introduction

 \section{Introduction}

-With the emergence of the Blockchain use case, designing a scalable geo-replicated byzantine tolerant state machine replication (SMR) system that supports hundreds of nodes is becoming one of the challenging problems in distributed computing.
-The core of every byzantine SMR system is the byzantine agreement problem, which was first introduced four decades ago~\cite{PSL80} and has been intensively studied since then~\cite{Cachin2000RandomOI, CachinSecure, garcia2018federated, crain2018dbft, singh2009zeno, cachin2016non, king2016byzantine, king2011breaking, malkhi2019flexible}.
-The bottleneck in geo-replicated scalable SMR systems is the network communication, and thus a substantial effort in recent years was invested in search for a linear byzantine agreement~\cite{gueta2019sbft, hotstuff, tendermint, naor2019cogsworth} protocol.
+With the emergence of the Blockchain use case, designing efficient geo-replicated Byzantine tolerant state machine replication (SMR) systems is now one of the most challenging problems in distributed computing.
+The core of every Byzantine SMR system is the Byzantine agreement problem (see~\cite{bano2019sok} for a survey), which was first introduced four decades ago~\cite{PSL80} and has been intensively studied since then~\cite{ CachinSecure, king2016byzantine, malkhi2019flexible}.
+The bottleneck in geo-replicated SMR systems is the network communication, and thus a substantial effort in recent years was invested in the search for an optimal communication Byzantine agreement protocol~\cite{gueta2019sbft, hotstuff, tendermint, naor2019cogsworth}.

-To circumvent the FLP~\cite{FLP85} result that states that deterministic asynchronous agreement protocols are impossible, most SMR solutions~\cite{pbft, gueta2019sbft, hotstuff, bessani2014state, zyzzyva} assume eventually synchronous communication models and provide safety during asynchronous periods but are able to guarantee progress only after the global stabilization time (GST).
+To circumvent the FLP~\cite{FLP85} result that states that deterministic asynchronous agreement protocols are impossible, most SMR solutions~\cite{pbft, gueta2019sbft, hotstuff, zyzzyva} assume eventually synchronous communication models and provide safety during asynchronous periods but can guarantee progress only after the global stabilization time (GST).

-Therefore, it is quite natural that state-of-the-art byzantine agreement protocols~\cite{gueta2019sbft, hotstuff, tendermint, naor2019cogsworth} focus on reducing communication cost after GST, while putting up with the potentially unbounded cost beforehand.
-For example, Zyzzyva~\cite{zyzzyva} and later SBFT~\cite{gueta2019sbft} use threshold signatures and collectors to reduce the quadratic cost induced by the all-to-all communication in each view of the PBFT~\cite{pbft} protocol.
-HotStuff~\cite{hotstuff} leverages ideas in Tendermint~\cite{tendermint} to propose a linear view-change mechanism, and Naor et al.~\cite{naor2019cogsworth} propose an algorithm to synchronize parties between views with a linear cost after GST in failure-free runs.
-However, none of these algorithms bounds the number of views executed before GST, and thus none of them bounds its communication cost in the worst case scenario.
+Therefore, it is quite natural that state-of-the-art authenticated Byzantine agreement protocols~\cite{gueta2019sbft, hotstuff, tendermint, naor2019cogsworth} focus on reducing communication cost after GST, while putting up with the potentially unbounded cost beforehand.
+For example, Zyzzyva~\cite{zyzzyva} and later SBFT~\cite{gueta2019sbft} use threshold signatures~\cite{shoup2000practical} and collectors to reduce the quadratic cost induced by the all-to-all communication in each view of the PBFT~\cite{pbft} protocol.
+HotStuff~\cite{hotstuff} leverages ideas presented in Tendermint~\cite{tendermint} to propose a linear view-change mechanism, and a few follow-up works~\cite{naor2019cogsworth, naor2020expected, bravo2020making} proposed algorithms for synchronizing parties between views.
+Some~\cite{naor2019cogsworth, naor2020expected} proposed a synchronizer with a linear cost after GST in failure-free runs, while others~\cite{bravo2020making} provided an implementation that guarantees bounded memory even before GST.
+However, none of the above algorithms bounds the number of views executed before GST, and thus none of them can guarantee a bounded total communication cost.